-Jonathan Milner, co-founder offers a masterclass in building successful life science starts-ups, based on his experience with over 40 companies and three Tech IPOs on the London AIM Stock Exchange.
+Jonathan Milner, co-founder of Abcam, offers a masterclass in building successful life science starts-ups, based on his experience with over 40 companies and three Tech IPOs on the London AIM Stock Exchange.

 Dr. Jonathan Milner, Deputy Chairman, Abcam plc

 Jonathan will be looking at the bigger picture trends and breakthroughs in life sciences and then explain how he is trying to translate this exciting science into businesses.
 His particular areas of interest include stem cell technology; new approaches to drug discovery; genomics and proteomics big data; and diseases of ageing and the ageing process.

 Jonathan cofounded Abcam when working as a postdoctoral researcher studying the newly discovered breast cancer protein BRCA2 in Kouzarides' Cambridge University laboratory.
 Now a listed e-commerce company providing antibodies and other protein research tools to a global market, it encourages and publishes product reviews and ratings submitted by customers.